-Applicants will also have at least one year of experience in practice as a clinical educator to enrol on the programme.
-This includes experience includes teaching in the clinical context.
+Applicants should normally have at least one year of experience in practice to enrol on the programme.
 Admission to the course is selective, and based upon academic credentials, research experience, and motivation.
 It is expected that all applicants will have both experience and interest in developing their teaching.
 Applicants are required to submit a statement of purpose and letter of recommendation with their application.

-Applications are accepted all year round, but there are limited places to ensure high-quality training, so please apply early to avoid disappointment.
+Applications are accepted all year round, but there are limited places to ensure high-quality teaching so please apply early to avoid disappointment.